ncatlab/nlab-content/pages/2/0/2/0/10202/content.md

 =--
 =--

-#Contents#
+# Contents
 * table of contents
 {:toc}

 ## Idea

-A **partial recursive function** is a [[partial function]] which can be defined by an [[algorithm]] or computer [[program]] (e.g., a Turing machine), taking finitely many [[natural numbers]] as inputs, and which on input either runs forever, or eventually halts and returns a natural number as output.
+A **partial recursive function** is a [[partial function]] which can be defined by an [[algorithm]] or computer [[program]] (e.g., a [[Turing machine]]), taking finitely many [[natural numbers]] as inputs, and which on input may run forever, but otherwise eventually halts and returns a natural number as output.

 This idea as described is vague until it is circumscribed by a specific notion of computer program (Turing machines, register machines, abaci, etc.).
-There is a standard article of faith called the "Church-Turing thesis", identifying functions on natural numbers that are algorithmically computable with those that are computable using a Turing machine (or some variant class of machines that is Turing complete).
+There is a standard article of faith called the "Church--Turing thesis", identifying functions on natural numbers that are algorithmically computable with those that are computable using a Turing machine (or some variant class of machines that is Turing-complete).

 A purely mathematical definition of the intended class of functions is given below.

 ## Definition